Bringing design legibility back into the Smart CitySeptember 02, 2019

 Paths in the city have become much more navigable with the invention of global positioning system (GPS) technology, especially with the ubiquity of mobile phones.
-The technology of augmented reality is making its appearance in wayfinding, with Gatwick Airport introducing AR wayfinding app for its visitors.
+With increasing 5G connectivity and improved device form factors, augmented reality (AR) technology is making its appearance in wayfinding, such as Gatwick Airport introducing an AR wayfinding app for travellers.
 Beyond the navigation of paths using sight, cities also begin to experiment evoking other senses, making paths more distinctive and easier to navigate for its inhabitants.
-Melbourne is exploring the idea of making paths more distinct even for those without immediate access to technology, or those with disabilities by launching the Open Accessibility Programme in collaboration with the City’s Disability Advisory Committee.
-By understanding how the differently abled navigate the city, Melbourne wants to explore ideas of embedding different technology, such as using sounds and smells to make routes more recognizable and distinctive.
+Melbourne is exploring the idea of making paths more distinct even for those without immediate access to technology or those with disabilities, with its Open Accessibility Programme in collaboration with the City’s Disability Advisory Committee.
+By understanding how the differently-abled navigate the city, Melbourne wants to explore ideas of embedding different technologies that may use sounds and smells, to make routes more recognizable and distinctive.

 The cité mémoire project in Montreal enlivens exteriors with light and video projections of the city history (Image source: Pixabay)

-While edges such as storefronts and building exteriors are often privately owned, city governments have successfully worked together with building owners to transform and beautify empty walls and back alleys, making the city more memorable for its pedestrians.
-Memphis is just one of the many cities around the world that has revived its often crime-ridden, dark alleys through the use of interactive art and video projections on its bare walls.
-Cities have also installed motion-sensor lighting in their quieter streets, not only to increase energy-efficiency, but also to guide pedestrians of the safer path as they meander through the city.
-The combined use of technology and art has created captivating landscapes in the city that allow for much more pleasant, and at times safer, experiences for visitors.
+While edges such as storefronts and building exteriors are often privately-owned, city governments have successfully worked together with building owners to transform and beautify empty walls and back alleys, making the city more memorable for pedestrians.
+Memphis is one of the many cities that has rejuvenated previously crime-ridden, dark alleys with the use of interactive art and video projections on its bare walls.
+Cities have also installed motion-sensor lighting along their quieter streets, to improve energy efficiency while also guiding pedestrians to safer pathways as they meander through the city.
+The combined use of technology and art has created captivating landscapes in the city that allow for much more pleasant, and at times safer experiences for visitors.

 Dancing traffic lights in Lisbon leads to more people waiting for traffic instead of crossing (Image source: Futurism)

-In big cities, complex intersections often evoke anxiety due to the large amount of both pedestrian and auto vehicle traffic, creating a great sense of disorientation and potential issues when it comes to safety.
+In big cities, complex intersections often evoke anxiety due to the large amount of pedestrian and auto vehicle traffic, creating a sense of disorientation, stress, and potentially safety issues.
 To help people better navigate these nodes, digital information hubs, which allow for more interactive wayfinding in the city, are being rolled out in smart cities across the world.
-The city of Sarasota, Florida has already begun testing these digital interactive kiosks, and London is installing interactive street kiosks across the city in 2019, allowing for visitors to quickly orientate themselves at confusing intersections.
+Kansas City; Sarasota, Florida; and New York City are just a few places that have already rolled out digital interactive kiosks.
+London is also installing interactive street kiosks across the city in 2019, allowing for visitors to quickly orientate themselves at confusing intersections.

-To address the issue of safety at intersections, the city of Lisbon has come up with an ingenious way to ease the traffic tension at nodes through the installation of interactive dancing traffic lights.
-The dancing movements of the light mimic that of members of the public who were dancing in real time in a booth nearby.
-Such an intervention not only makes the city seem more alive and memorable, in addition to reducing the dread of waiting, but also enhances the safety of both automobiles and pedestrians at busy traffic junctions.
+To address the issue of safety at intersections, the city of Lisbon has come up with an ingenious way to ease the tension at traffic nodes, with the installation of interactive dancing traffic lights.
+The dancing movements of the light mimic that of members of the public who were dancing in real-time in a booth nearby.
+Such fun interventions make the city seem more alive and memorable, reduce the dread of waiting, and effectively enhance safety busy traffic junctions.

 The ear of Seoul City Hall is a functional landmark that shows the receptiveness of the city government (Image source: Kyungsub Shin)

 Urban landmarks can be greatly enhanced by the use of technology to give the city more character.
 Many city governments have used interactive landmarks to better communicate with its citizens, lowering the barrier between governments and citizens.
 A notable example is the city of Seoul, where government officials have installed various technologies to receive citizen feedback and engage with its people.
-To make the message obviously clear that the city government is listening to its people, Seoul installed a giant ear outside its City Hall, where citizens can speak their ideas directly into the ear, and these ideas would be broadcasted live into a chamber inside the building itself.
-The ear not only makes for a great landmark, but also powerfully reinforces the role of technology in connecting the Seoul government with its people.
-Similarly, in Tel Aviv, the City Hall building has been transformed into a giant Tetris screen, where members of the public can battle it out over a game of Tetris.
-Such gamification not only breathes fresh air on existing landmarks, but also allows the public to interact with these elements that are traditionally seen as unapproachable by the public.
+To make the message patently clear that the city government is listening to its people, Seoul installed a literal giant ear outside its City Hall, where citizens can speak their ideas directly into the ear, and these ideas would be broadcasted live into a chamber inside the building itself.
+The ear makes for a great landmark, while powerfully reinforcing the role of technology in connecting the Seoul government with its people.
+Another interesting example may be found in Tel Aviv, where the City Hall building has been transformed into a giant Tetris screen, for members of the public to battle it out over a game of Tetris.
+Such gamification breathes fresh air on existing landmarks, and allows the public to interact with elements that may be traditionally seen as unapproachable.

 Talking statues all around Dublin brings out a sense of history and identity for the city (Image source: Talking Statues Dublin)

 The interconnectedness of various elements in the city and the virtual networks that exist in cities have the power to enhance the identity of larger places.
-Even though the technology of QR codes was previously only used in particular sites such as museums and galleries, cities now deploy them across landmarks to provide information to visitors in a more systematic and coherent way.
-Rio de Janeiro has begun to put QR codes on its pavements in key locations, allowing visitors to access information about the city through the convenience of their mobile phones.
+Even though QR code technology was previously only used in special sites such as museums and galleries, cities now deploy them widely at landmarks to provide information to visitors in a more systematic and coherent way.
+Rio de Janeiro has begun to put QR codes on its pavements in key locations, allowing visitors to access information about the city with the convenience of their mobile phones.
 Many cities have begun to develop ‘talking’ artefacts, creating a sense of character for even their inanimate objects.
-The city of Dublin enhanced its existing historical identity by making its statues ‘talk’ to passers-by through scanning a QR code, allowing these statues to share the history of the city with visitors.
-Similar technologies have also been piloted in Bristol, where hundreds of inanimate objects were “talking” to passers-by via text message, sharing the story of Bristol with the world.
+The city of Dublin enhanced its existing historical identity by making its statues ‘talk’ to passers-by if they scan a QR code, allowing the statues to share the history of the city with visitors.
+Similar technologies have also been piloted in Bristol, where hundreds of inanimate objects share the story of Bristol with passers-by via text message.

-In our tireless strive to enhance our city through the infusion of technology, we must not forget the fundamental principles that make the experience of the city an intuitive and enjoyable one.
-By looking at traditional elements of urban design and creatively infusing them with technology, we stand a chance to create better experiences of the city that are friendly, intuitive, and memorable, thus reducing the risk of a fragmented and disorienting landscape.
+In our tireless strive to enhance city functionality with technology, we must not forget the fundamental principles that make the experience of the city an intuitive and enjoyable one.
+By looking at traditional elements of urban design and creatively infusing them with technology, we stand a chance to create better experiences of the city that are friendly, intuitive, and memorable, and reduce the risk of a fragmented and disorienting landscape.
 While there is an abundance of technology that exists for businesses and governments to tap into and explore, the seamless integration of technology and urban design requires the meeting of various stakeholders and the alignment of interests between governments, private players and the public.
-To achieve this, cities need close coordination amongst various parties, as well as on-the-ground research, ethnographic studies and investigation of the urban experience.
-By strategically incorporating technology in the background and the forefront of urban planning and design, we not only make cities more liveable, but also enhance the relationship between urban dwellers and their environment, making the experience of the city a great one.
+To achieve this, cities need close coordination amongst various parties, as well as on-the-ground research, ethnographic study, and investigative design of the urban experience.
+By strategically incorporating technology in the background and the forefront of urban planning and design, cities have the potential not only to become more liveable, but also to enhance the relationships between urban dwellers and their environment through innovative, shared experiences.